Interstate 66: Timeline

 VDOT also announced during 2016 that it would initiate on I-66 a dynamic tolling system in the peak travel directions during rush hours.
 On December 4, 2017, VDOT converted 10 mi of I-66 between US 29 in Rosslyn and the Capital Beltway to an HOV variable congestion pricing tolling system.
 The system permits solo drivers to use I-66 during peak travel hours in the appropriate direction if they pay a toll.

 VDOT designed the price of toll to keep traffic moving at a minimum of 45 mph and to increase the capacity of the road.
 Carpools and vanpools (with three or more people), transit, on-duty law enforcement and first responders do not pay a toll.
 Prices were as high as $47 one-way during the lanes' first weeks of operations, attracting controversy and national media attention.
 The average speed during the morning rush hour was 57 mph versus 37 mph a year before.
 In 2023, VDOT reported that the average charge to travel the length of the tolled section was $6.31 in mornings and $5.10 in evenings.
-0.04% of trips cost more than $40, and it was the first time that any trips at all had crossed that amount since 2020.
+Only 0.04% of trips cost more than $40, and it was the first time that any trips at all had crossed that threshold since 2020.

 In 2017, construction began on the "Transform 66 Outside the Beltway" improvement project.
 The project added 22.5 mi of new dynamically-tolled express lanes alongside I-66 from I-495 to University Boulevard in Gainesville.
 It also built new park and ride facilities, interchange improvements and 11 mi of expanded multi-use trail.
 The project was completed in November 2022.

 Construction on widening eastbound I-66 as part of the "Transform 66 Inside the Beltway" improvement project began in June 2018 and was completed in 2020.
 The project added a travel lane on eastbound I-66 between the Dulles Access Road and Fairfax Drive (exit 71) in Ballston, and provided a new ramp-to-ramp direct access connection from eastbound I-66 to the West Falls Church station at the SR 7 interchange and provided a new bridge for the W&OD Trail over US 29.